Sunrise and Sunset (Environmental Lighting)

 Silhouettes

 Speaking about underexposure, this brings us to the next technique, a silhouette, which looks great at sunset.
 To do this, you want to aim your camera towards the sun, with your subject between the camera and the sun.
 When we do this, we are ensuring that we have a good deal of light entering the lens.
-From here, you want to dial down your aperture, so that the subject in your shot is completely black.
+From here, you want to dial your aperture, so that the subject in your shot is completely black.
 We don’t want to see any more detail in the subject.

 Shooting a silhouette at sunsetShooting a silhouette at sunsetShooting a silhouette at sunset